tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 - Software developers implementing or integrating BDQ Test logic into applications
 - Data managers and curators reviewing or selecting appropriate Tests for assessing data quality
-- Standards developers and information architects building upon the BDQ Framework
+- Standards developers and information architects building upon the Fitness for Use Framework
 - Anyone requiring detailed, machine-readable specifications of the Tests used in the BDQ standard.

 Familiarity with RDF vocabularies, Darwin Core, and fitness for use principles will help readers make full use of this document, though the structure and examples are designed to support a broad technical audience.